angauber/markitch/readme.md

 `python3 markitch_daemon.py stop` to stop the daemon

 If you suspect something is not working you can check the logs in `/var/log/markitch/`

+You can generate a random senetence in the terminal with `python3 gen.py` or directly in the twitch chat with `!random`